WEDNESDAY DINNER AT SPC • 5:30 TO 6:15 IN THE FELLOWSHIP HALL

 A simple, inexpensive, kid-friendly dinner served from 5:30 to 6:15 (Note: children who have Cat Club Choir Practice from 6:00 to 6:30 will eat at 6:30 with their leaders).
 Please help us plan by RSVPing.
 And, if you are willing and able, please bring a nut-free treat to share on our dessert table.
 After dinner, stay for one of SPC’s Wednesday Evening Community Groups for Adults, High School Community Groups, Middle School Youth Fellowship, CAT Clubs, & Kitty CAT Clubs.
 Nurseries are provided.
 If you can help us set up and prep, serve, and/or clean up on Wednesdays, contact Michael Bryant.

 WEDNESDAY EVENING COMMUNITY GROUPS • 6:30 TO 8:00 PM

 Meeting September through May • Community Groups at SPC are where we are growing to be more like Jesus by practicing love.
 The people in these groups make two related commitments: 1) To love the people in their group, and 2) To occasionally, as a group, express love to neighbors.
 While Wednesday Evening Community Groups are primarily an opportunity for parents to be in Community Groups while their kids are participating in Cat Clubs, Middle School Youth Fellowship, or one of our High School Community Groups, everyone is welcome.
 To join a Wednesday Evening Community Group, contact Curt Kenney.

-- Steve Constable at Joe’s Inn Bon Air
+- Constable Men’s Group (Joe’s Inn Bon Air)

 GATEWAY COMMUNITY GROUP • THE LIBRARY